cylab-be/apt-graph/README.md

 ### Core

 The Core defines the similarities used to compute the k-NN graphs of each user.
-The used similarities are the following:
+The chosen similarities are the following:

 * Time similarity: